julianchurchill/text-adventure/README.md

 - [FEATURE] Sound effects
   - Door unlocking, clock tower ticking/bells, ghostly sounds in the graveyard, mice scratching at the church, market hustle and bustle.
   - Make on/off-able in options
-- [FEATURE] Map - extras
-    - Scaling - make sure image stays full size and in proportion so user can pan around.
-    - Needs to be zoomable
-    - Make better masks and a better map!
 - [FEATURE] What's new dialog for first run of new version.
 - [FEATURE] Google games API Leaderboard - Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?